sch3mati/bookings/README.md

 # bookings-service
-feature to see available times for selected dates and number of guests
+This is a feature to see available times for selected dates and number of guests

 ## Related Projects